ClayShoaf/oobabooga-one-click-bandaid/README.md

 7. double click on `start-webui.bat`

 If you are still getting cuda errors, you are on your own.
 This is what worked for me.
 Good luck!

+Credit: I just slapped this .bat file together.
+Most of the hard work was done by the users in this thread: https://github.com/qwopqwop200/GPTQ-for-LLaMa/issues/11#issuecomment-1464958666